Mapping the Structure and Evolution of Software Testing Research Over the Past Three Decades: Results and Discussion

-We obtain our list of research topics from the keywords supplied by researchers when they publish a study.
-To produce our final list of research topics, we (a) filtered the initial list of research topics to remove all topics listed as a keyword in fewer than 20 studies, (b) merged duplicate entries (e.g., ``coverage criteria'' and ``coverage criterion''), and (c) removed irrelevant or generic terms (e.g., ``software testing'').
-These steps were repeated iteratively, and yielded a final list of 406 research topics, which are mapped into 11 clusters based on how they are connected by the sampled studies.

-We analyze this map by identifying the most popular individual topics (Section~\ref{sec:topics_popular}), examining how the connected topics form clusters (Section~\ref{sec:topics_clusters}), how topics are linked across clusters (Section~\ref{sec:topics_clusters}), identifying the overarching themes of each cluster (Section~\ref{sec:topics_clusters}, summarized in Section~\ref{sec:topics_summary}), and examining the topics and themes that have emerged and grown in popularity over the past five years (Section~\ref{sec:topics_emerging}).
+Our analyses are based on 406 keywords, which are mapped into 11 clusters.
+We analyze this map by identifying the most popular keywords by occurrences and citations (Section~\ref{sec:topics_popular}) and the overarching research topics of each cluster (Section~\ref{sec:topics_clusters}), examining how keywords and topics are linked across clusters (Section~\ref{sec:across_clusters}), and exploring keywords, topics, and connections that are emerging or in potential decline (Sections~\ref{sec:topics_emerging}-\ref{sec:topics_declining}).
+We also offer advice and further exploratory analyses in Section~\ref{sec:advice}.